Adversarial Rewards in Universal Learning for Contextual Bandits: Introduction

 \paragraph{Literature on contextual bandits and non-stationarity.} The concept of contextual bandits was first introduced in a limited context for single-armed bandits \cite{woodroofe1979one,sarkar1991one}.
 Since then, considerable effort was made to generalize the framework and provide efficient methods under important structural assumptions on the rewards.
 Most of the literature considered parametric assumptions \cite{wang2005bandit,langford2007epoch, goldenshluger2009woodroofe,bubeck2012regret,auer2016algorithm,rakhlin2016bistro}, but substantial progress has also been achieved in the non-parametric setting towards obtaining minimax guarantees under smoothness (e.g., Lipschitz) conditions or margin assumptions \cite{lu2009showing,rigollet2010nonparametric,slivkins2011contextual,perchet2013multi}, with further refinements including \cite{guan2018nonparametric,reeve2018k}.

-While the above-cited works mostly focus on i.i.d. data, the non-stationarity case has also been studied in the literature.
+While the above-cited works mostly focus on i.i.d. data, the non-stationary case has also been studied in the literature.
 The fact that the reward distribution can change over time has been widely acknowledged in the established parametric setting for contextual bandits, and has been explored under various models including \cite{besbes2014stochastic,hariri2015adapting,karnin2016multi,luo2018efficient,liu2018change,wu2018learning,chen2019new}.
 The non-parametric case, more relevant to our work has also been considered for Lipschitz rewards and margin conditions \cite{slivkins2011contextual,suk2021self}.
+We note however, that these works often consider non-static regret, where the baseline is also non-stationary, while we focus on the excess regret compared to \emph{fixed} policies.